Kozova1/Parsec-Integration-With-RetroPie/README.md

 ### File an issue if you have any problems
 ## Credits:
-CBNathanael for helping me figure out some parts of the script Pixel theme for EmulationStation
+CBNathanael for helping me figure out some parts of the script
+Pixel theme for EmulationStation
 Carbon theme for EmulationStation
 RetroPie Project
 DSandler for fixing the multiple entry bug
-SH icon in logo Designed by Freepik from www.flaticon.com Kosova1 for the initial script design
+SH icon in logo Designed by Freepik from www.flaticon.com
+Kosova1 for writing most of the script
+advanttage for providing updated images for the README, thank you!
-Left Arrow icon designed by Roundicons from www.flaticon.com Right Click Of The Mouse icon designed by Freepik from www.flaticon.com
+Left Arrow icon designed by Roundicons from www.flaticon.com
+Right Click Of The Mouse icon designed by Freepik from www.flaticon.com